Types of Courses

-These courses meet once a week in the evenings on the Harvard campus (several Saturday courses are also available).
+These courses meet on the Harvard campus.
 In course descriptions, the day and time of the class meetings are listed.
 Some courses have separate labs or small section meetings.
 The days and times of those are either listed in the descriptions, on the course website or in the syllabus, or announced by the teaching staff once class begins.

 These courses meet only online.
-Except as explicitly noted in the course description or the syllabus, these classes they do not have required meeting times, you need to keep up with posted deadlines for assignments and exams.
+Except as explicitly noted in the course description or the syllabus, these classes they do not have required meeting times.
+Students must keep up with posted deadlines for assignments and exams.
 Some of these courses are classroom-based, with Harvard College or other Harvard students meeting in an on-campus classroom.
-In classroom-based courses, a live stream is usually available for registered Harvard Extension School students.
+In classroom-based courses, live online participation or a live stream is usually available for registered Harvard Extension School students.
 Access to the live stream is through the Lecture Video page on your course website once the class has begun.
 The classroom meetings are also recorded and posted to the course website Lecture Video page within 24 hours of the class meeting.
 You can watch the recorded classroom meetings at your convenience and participate on your won schedule within the bounds of assignment due dates and course expectations.
-Please see the Video Course Guidelines for more information about watching video and the Web Conference Technology Guidelines for information about live class participation and section meetings.
+Please see the Course Video Technology Guidelines for more information about watching video and the Web Conference Technology Guidelines for information about live class participation and section meetings.

 Online (Live) Web-Conference Courses

 These online courses meet at a scheduled time weekly, and you participate in class live at that time.
 Meeting times are listed in course descriptions.
 Please see the Web Conference Technology Guidelines for more information.